James Anderson of Hermiston

 James Anderson FRSE FSAScot (1739 – 15 October 1808) was a Scottish agriculturist, journalist and economist.
 A member of the Edinburgh Philosophical Society, Anderson was a prominent figure in the Scottish Enlightenment.
 He invented the Scotch plough.
+As a writer he adopted the nom de plume of Agricola.

 Life

-Anderson was born at Hermiston, Midlothian and while still young attended lectures on chemistry by William Cullen, at the University of Edinburgh.
-At the age of 15, after the death of his parents, he took over the working of the family farm.
+Anderson was born at Hermiston, Midlothian the son of a farmer and while still young attended lectures on chemistry by William Cullen, at the University of Edinburgh.
+At the age of 15, after the death of his father, he took over the working of the ancestral farm.